 Organ Scholarships at The Queen's College, Oxford provide opportunities to work within one of the UK's finest university choral establishments and to play a world-class organ.

 Queen's always has two Organ Scholars, who are undergraduate members of the College.
 The Organ Scholars play at College services, choir concerts and on tours, and gain valuable experience by assisting the Director of Music with the training, directing, and running of the choir.
 The Organ Scholarship is worth £800 per annum, including funding for organ lessons.
 Organ Scholars at Queen’s study with leading organists, such as Thomas Trotter and Stephen Farr, although the choice of teacher is at the Scholar’s discretion.
 Organ Scholars are guaranteed rooms on the main college site, with piano, for the duration of their course.
-An Organ Scholarship will next be offered for undergraduates coming into residence in 2018.
+Organ Scholarships will next be offered for undergraduates coming into residence in 2020 and 2021.
 Prospective applicants are welcome to contact Professor Rees at any time of year.
 An open day for Choral and Organ awards is held by the Oxford University Music Faculty in late April each year.

-ORGAN SCHOLARSHIP AUDITIONS 2017
+ORGAN SCHOLARSHIP AUDITIONS 2019

-SENIOR Organ Scholar
+Junior Organ Scholar

-JUNIOR ORGAN SCHOLAR
+Senior ORGAN SCHOLAR